 - Establish a routine – Keep consistent times for eating, sleeping, working, and even recreational activities.
 Maintaining a predictable schedule helps you feel more in control of your life — a feeling which many people are lacking at the moment.

 - Stay connected – Now more than ever, it’s paramount to stay connected with friends and family.
 Doing so will help you feel more supported and less isolated during this challenging time.
 Try doing something for others, like reaching out to a family member or friend once a week to check in on them.
 It may just have a side effect of raising your spirits!

 Teletherapy At Blair Wellness Group

-Dr. Blair is thrilled to be able to offer teletherapy sessions and/or online therapy.
-If you are seeking convenient treatment, coaching, or therapy with a Licensed Clinical Psychologist, we are ready to assist you during these unprecedented times.
+Dr. Blair is thrilled to be able to offer teletherapy sessions and/or online treatment.
+If you are seeking convenient treatment, coaching, or treatment with a Licensed Clinical Psychologist, we are ready to assist you during these unprecedented times.
 Request your appointment with Dr. Blair today!
 We look forward to hearing from you.